micha/json-table/README.md

 ### Left Join Vs. Inner Join

-Notice the empty column &mdash; some objects don't have the `z` key:
+Notice the empty column &mdash; some objects don't have a `z` property:

     $ echo "$JSON" | jt [ foo % ] baz [ y % ] z %
     a       c
     a       d       e

-Inner join mode will remove rows from the output when any key in the traversal path doesn't exist:
+Inner join mode (the `-j` option) will remove rows from the output when any key in the traversal path doesn't exist:

     $ echo "$JSON" | jt -j [ foo % ] baz [ y % ] z %
     a       d       e